 Bride/Groom: "I do."

-Similar to other Christian religions, Lutheran vows can be read by your officiant and repeated by the to-be-weds.
+Similar to other Christian religions, Lutheran vows can be read by the officiant and repeated by the to-be-weds.

 I, ______ , take you, to be my (wife/husband), and these things I promise you: I will be faithful to you and honest with you; I will respect, trust, help, and care for you; I will share my life with you; I will forgive you as we have been forgiven; and I will try with you better to understand ourselves, the world, and God; through the best and worst of what is to come, and as long as we live.